 What to Consider When Choosing Favors

 I have considered the following factors when trying to decide on the perfect favors for my son's second birthday party.

 - Expense/Price: I wanted them to be cheap!
-Not only is this good for saving your own money but it also might be awkward to provide expensive favors, especially if you've been to parties or plan to go to parties of the other kids.
+Not only is this good for saving your own money, but it also might be awkward to provide expensive favors, especially if you've been to parties or plan to go to parties of the other kids.
 No one likes the person who sets the bar ridiculously high.
-We also had a larger party and said that gifts are not expected—both of these factors weighed in favor of taking the more inexpensive road.
+We also had a larger party and said that gifts were not expected—both of these factors weighed in favor of taking the more inexpensive road.

 - Age: The other guests were between six months and eight years old.
 This posed a bit of a challenge to find favors that all would like.
 Obviously, small items that would be a choking hazard were not an option.
 Since it was a two-year-old's birthday party, I was more comfortable making sure that the favors were appropriate for two-year-olds—hopefully, the eight-year-olds liked them too.

 - Dietary restrictions: If the favors will include any candy or food, it's good to think about the group of children and parents you're inviting.
 We have a number of friends who don't like their kids to eat much sugar or chocolate.
 I, on the other hand, want my child to eat almost exclusively sugar and chocolate.
 This puts me in the minority, especially in the San Francisco Bay Area.
 But in all honesty, even though I'm fine with my son eating sugar and chocolate when it's around, I think it's respectful and considerate not to include these items as part of a favor.

 - Eco-friendliness: This is the one I struggled with the most, especially as it related to the first factor, price.
 I felt some regret about all the plastic junk we accumulated in just two short years, and I didn't want to contribute to that problem for other families.
 If you do end up going with something plastic (because of price), at least try to make sure it's something that isn't disposable but that they can keep playing with over time.